ErikHartman/peptimetric/README.md

 Feel free to clone this repository and run webapp_main.py to run Peptimetric locally.

 ### Background
 Peptimetric is a web app for visualizing and exploring differences in peptidomic datasets retrived from MS and MSMS.
+Peptimetric is souly written in Python and uses the Dash library from plotly for visualization.
+It is dependent on a local proteome database to fetch FASTA sequences.

 ### Example data
 The data used to illustrate the usage of Peptimetric was retrieved from a study by Van et al (Peptidomic Analysis of Urine from Youths with Early Type 1 Diabetes Reveals Novel Bioactivity of Uromodulin Peptides In Vitro, 2020).
-The data was searched using PEAKS Xpro and the resulting files are stored in the diabetes-files-separated directory.
+The data was searched using PEAKS Xpro and the resulting files are stored in the example-files directory.

 ## Contact information
 For any questions regarding Peptimetric, please contact: